 In Hergiswil, not far from Lucerne, you’ll find what the Swiss affectionately call the Glasi.
 Hergiswil Glassworks runs you through the process of glass-making, lets you watch the pros in action and even offers the opportunity to give glassblowing a shot.
 When’s the last time you made your own glass?

-Luckily, you don’t have to leave Lucerne until the afternoon or even evening today.
-So spend the day doing whatever you didn’t get to do yesterday.
+Luckily, you don’t need to rush today and can enjoy Lucerne until the afternoon or even the evening.
+So you have plenty of time to catch up on everything you didn’t manage to do yesterday.

-A popular day trip from Lucerne is heading up to Mount Rigi.
-To get there, store your luggage either at your accommodation in Lucerne or at the train station and take the train to Arth Goldau.
-From here, the Rigibahn – a cog railway that’s been around for over 150 years – takes you on a 45-minute ride to the top station Rigi Kulm.
+A popular day trip from Lucerne is a detour to Rigi.
+To get there, you can either leave your luggage at your accommodation in Lucerne or store it at the train station and take the train to Arth Goldau.
+From there, the Rigi railway—the first mountain railway in Europe—will take you to the Rigi Kulm mountain station in a 45-minute ride.

-Back in Lucerne, grab your bags and head back to Zurich.
+Back in Lucerne, you’ll pick up your luggage and head back to Zurich.

 Highlights on this itinerary:

-Back in Lucerne, spend the rest of the evening exploring the city or find a cosy spot by the lake to relax.
-Tomorrow, you’ll be spending all day exploring this picturesque city with its surroundings.
+Back in Luzern, you can spend the rest of the evening exploring the city or find a cozy spot by the lake to relax.
+You’ll have a whole day tomorrow to discover this charming city and its surroundings.

 Lucerne has an abundance of activities to offer.
 One of the most obvious picks is to catch the world’s steepest cog railway to Mount Pilatus, Lucerne’s backyard mountain.
 This railway only leaves from Alpnachstad during summer, while the cable car from Kriens takes you up to Mount Pilatus all year round.